 When you tire of lying in the sun or swimming in the ocean, check out the many attractions including the Oak Island Lighthouse, Oak Island Nature Center, Ocean Education Center, Oak Island Pier and Ocean Crest Pier.

-The island is also home to old-fashioned ice cream shops, mini-golf courses and a golf and country club.
+The island is also home to some delicious restaurants, old-fashioned ice cream shops, mini-golf courses and a golf and country club.
 Fishing, canoeing, kayaking and paddleboarding are just some of the popular water sports available.

 11. Pleasure Island